robn/Test-Consul/README.md

 - `port`

     Port for the HTTP service.
-If not provided, a port between 28500 and 28599 (inclusive) is chosen at random.
+If not provided, an unused port between 49152 and 65535 (inclusive) is chosen at random.

 - `datadir`

     Directory for Consul's datastore.
-If not provided, defaults to `/tmp/perl-test-consul`.
+If not provided, the `-dev` option is used and no datadir is used.

 - `bin`